DrKrar/GeoEfficiency.jl/docs/src/manual/Development.md

 GeoEfficiency.RadiationDetector
 ```

-any future detector defination should inhert from `RadiationDetector`.
-The secand abstract detector   `Detector` is also a sub-type of `RadiationDetector` but it only acomodates cylinderical type only.
+any future detector definition should inherit from `RadiationDetector`.
+The second abstract detector   `Detector` is also a sub-type of `RadiationDetector` but it only accommodates cylindrical type only.

 ```@docs
 GeoEfficiency.Detector
 ```

-can be used to constract leaf detector.
+can be used to construct leaf detector.

 ```@docs
 Detector()